Independent Proximal Policy Optimization (IPPO)¶

 path (string) – Location to save checkpoint at

-- set_training_mode(training: bool) None ¶
+- set_training_mode(training: bool) None¶

-Sets the training mode of the algorithm.
+Set the training mode of the algorithm.

 - Parameters: